-A belief that establishes Ellen White to be a true prophet without a willingness to test ALL her prophecies to see if they meet the 100% accuracy standard of Scripture, is dishonest.
-Rather, an accurate assessment must include even the materials that fell into disgrace between 1844 and 1864, and in the early years of the Adventist church
+A faith that believes Ellen White to be a true prophet without a willingness to test all her prophecies to see if they meet the 100% accuracy standard of Scripture, is not honest.
+A true test must include even the materials that fell into disgrace and have been long hidden from view by well meaning folks who seek to save Mrs. White's reputation, believing they are protecting the cause of truth.

-The following book was prepared and written as an honest attempt to record the FACTS by one who was there, himself a Pastor and Evangelist.
+The following book was prepared and written as an honest attempt to record the facts by one who was there.
 Here the reader may judge for himself/herself from Ellen White's own quoted words, and from her own pen, as to whether she was a divinely appointed prophet of the Most High.
-Anyone not willing to test all proclaimed prophets according to the pattern presented in Scripture is destined to be deceived.
-But, some may say, "Ellen White never claimed to be a prophet."
-This is a convenient line that has been taught since 1916, but to find the truth, one must hear all sides of this discussion.
+Anyone not willing to test the spirits according to the pattern presented in Scripture is destined to be deceived.
+The heavenly Father has never required blind faith, but from the standard of His holy word has given a detailed model for recognizing a true prophet so that none may be led astray.